facebookarchive/draft-js/README.md

 ### Examples

-Visit http://draftjs.org/ to try out a simple rich editor example.
+Visit http://draftjs.org/ to try out a basic rich editor example.

 The repository includes a variety of different editor examples to demonstrate some of the features offered by the framework.